Benderol/FilmReviewer/README.md

   - **Example request:**
     ```json
       {
-        "filmTitle" : "Matrix"
+        "filmTitle" : "Matrix",
-        "userOpinion" : "One of the best  films ever"
+        "userOpinion" : "One of the best  films ever",
         "mark" : "4"
       }
     ```